skjerk/Arduino-2114-SRAM-tester/README.md

 ## Programming the Arduino

 To get the sketch into the Arduino, just open the .ino file in the Arduino IDE and select your Board and Port in the Arduino IDE Tools menu.
-The Upload and the program runs.
+Then Upload and the program runs.

 It only runs once, so you can push the Reset button on the Arduino to make it run again.